circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 for the Linux distribution/version installed in that variant's base image.
-The legacy CircleCI convenience images are [Debian Jessie](https://packages.debian.org/jessie/)- or [Stretch](https://packages.debian.org/stretch/)-based images, however the Next-gen images, `cimg`, extend the official [Ubuntu](https://packages.ubuntu.com) image.
+The legacy CircleCI convenience images are [Debian Jessie](https://packages.debian.org/jessie/)- or [Stretch](https://packages.debian.org/stretch/)-based images, however the next-gen images, `cimg`, extend the official [Ubuntu](https://packages.ubuntu.com) image.
 For details on individual variants of legacy CircleCI images, see the [circleci-dockerfiles](https://github.com/circleci-public/circleci-dockerfiles) repository.
 For details on the next-gen images, see the [Developer Hub](https://circleci.com/developer/images/).
 Each image is tracked in its own repository.